-That the Antarctic already at an early stage presented itself as a particularly well suited object for international cooperation on scientific research, comes abundantly clear in the following words that were expressed at an international scientific congress in 1861:6

-"If, in pleading the cause of Antarctic exploration, I be required to answer first the question of cui bono? which is so apt to be put, I reply, it is enough for me, when contemplating the vast extent of that unknown region, to know that is a part of the surface of our planet, and to remember that the earth was made for man; that all knowledge is profitable; that no discoveries have conferred more honour and glory upon he age in which they were made, or have been more beneficial to the world than geographical discoveries; and that never were nations so well prepared to undertake Antarctic explorations as are those that I now solicit".
+That the Antarctic already at an early stage presented itself as a particularly well suited object for international cooperation on scientific research, comes abundantly clear in the following words that were expressed at an international scientific congress in 1861 (Maury, 1861).
+"If, in pleading the cause of Antarctic exploration, I be required to answer first the question of cui bono? which is so apt to be put, I reply, it is enough for me, when contemplating the vast extent of that unknown region, to know that is a part of the surface of our planet, and to remember that the earth was made for man; that all knowledge is profitable; that no discoveries have conferred more honour and glory upon the age in which they were made, or have been more beneficial to the world than geographical discoveries; and that never were nations so well prepared to undertake Antarctic explorations as are those that I now solicit".

 The quote is borrowed from a speech which Commander Matthew Fontaine Maury of the US Navy gave with the purpose of calling for international cooperation in the exploration of the Antarctic.
-Bringing into mind that the Antarctic Treaty - which expressly prescribes such cooperation - came into force in 1961, Cdr Maury may aptly be said to have been 100 years ahead of his time with his appeal.
+Bringing into mind that the Antarctic treaty, which expressly prescribes such cooperation, came into force in 1961, Cdr Maury may aptly be said to have been 100 years ahead of his time with his appeal.
 Nevertheless, some time would come to pass before the acknowledged desirability of international cooperation on scientific research in the Antarctic would manifest itself in tangible, concrete ways.
-The earliest signs could be discerned in connection with the accomplishment of the First International Polar Year in 1882-83 (mentioned in the Introduction to the present paper).
-The further exploration which took place in the Antarctic through the subsequent three-quarters of a century, was however conducted under unilaterally national auspices, above all as a means in an increasingly keen competition among participating nations in their endeavours to acquire political rights (e.g. as basis for sovereignty claims) in these parts of the world.
+The earliest signs could be discerned in connection with the accomplishment of the First International Polar Year in 1882-1983.
+The further exploration which took place in the Antarctic through the subsequent three-quarters of a century, was however conducted under unilaterally national auspices, above all as a means in an increasingly keen competition among participating nations in their endeavours to acquire political rights (for example, as basis for sovereignty claims) in these parts of the world.

-Such a nationalistic motive was also very evident in bringing about the Norwegian "Maudheim"-expedition, which operated in the Norwegian claim Queen Maud Land in 1949-52.
-(It was stated officially at the time that the purpose of such an expedition would be to strengthen Norway's sovereignty claim).
+Such a nationalistic motive was also very evident in bringing about the Norwegian "Maudheim" expedition, which operated in the Norwegian claim Queen Maud Land in 1949-1952 (It was stated officially at the time that the purpose of such an expedition would be to strengthen Norway's sovereignty claim).
 This particular expedition would, nevertheless, be a landmark of pioneering with regard to international cooperation.
 Because of financial constraints it was not deemed feasible to launch a purely Norwegian expedition, and the "Maudheim" expedition was therefore carried out as a joint Norwegian-British-Swedish venture.
-Thus the expedition became a precursor for an essentially new epoch, which was to be characterized by international cooperation on scientific research in the Antarctic.
-Not the least, the experience from the cooperation in the "Maudheim" expedition would have direct importance for the broader international cooperation in the exploration of the Antarctic which took place in the context of the International Geophysical Year (IGY) 1957-58.
-How this came about, what was its contents, and which direction it took, will be discussed in the following.
+Thus, the expedition became a precursor for an essentially new epoch, which was to be characterized by international cooperation on scientific research in the Antarctic.
+Not the least, the experience from the cooperation in the "Maudheim" expedition would have direct importance for the broader international cooperation in the exploration of the Antarctic which took place in the context of the IGY, 1957-1958 (Smith, 1969).